Trauma and Dissociation

 We will sample participants from student samples and public samples (e.g., using Gorilla or M-Turk), to sample people mostly uneducated in trauma/dissociation theory—as well as attempting to sample individuals in clinical or trauma-dissociation organizations settings who are likely to have learned and internalized the theory that trauma causes dissociative symptoms.

 Our data analysis on the first set of studies will combine samples into a big N dataset to compare the relationship between trauma and dissociation between those believing in the theory, and those not.
-Secondarily, we will specifically analysis which subscales of the trauma measure (e.g., emotional, physical, sexual, etc) correlate with which subscales of the dissociation measure (e.g., absorption, memory errors, depersonalization).
+Secondarily, we will specifically analysis which subscales of the trauma measure (such as emotional, physical and sexual among others) correlate with which subscales of the dissociation measure (e.g., absorption, memory errors, depersonalization).

 In a second set of studies, guided by any consistent correlations between subscales of trauma and dissociation: We will investigate several potentially explanatory third variables.
-Depending on our research, these variables may include sleep, cognitive errors, fantasy proneness, etc. We will examine the evidence for a causal relationship, and examine reliability and validity of the trauma and dissociation scales.
+Depending on our research, these variables may include but not limited to sleep, cognitive errors and fantasy proneness.
+We will examine the evidence for a causal relationship, and examine reliability and validity of the trauma and dissociation scales.

 Fees and funding